MazeMap/Leaflet.VisualClick/README.md

 # Leaflet.VisualClick
 A plugin that adds visual feedback when user clicks/taps the map.
-Useful for when you have a delay on the clickEvents for async fetching of data, or implmentation of Leaflet.singleclick - or just because it looks great :)
+Useful for when you have a delay on the clickEvents for async fetching of data, or implementation of Leaflet.singleclick - or just because it looks great :)

 ![Screencapture GIF](demo/L.VisualClick.Demo.gif)